- Fri, 13th July to Sun, 15th July, 2018: “Amagi Gion Yamakasa” in Asakura city, Fukuoka Prefecture.

 Kushida Shrine, 1-41 Kamikawabatamachi Hakata Ward, Fukuoka, Fukuoka Prefecture

 This is a Tanabata festival held next to Ise Jingu Grand Shrine.
 During this festival, old-fashioned Tanabata decorations are arranged along the shopping street and people celebrate Tanabata.
-You can also write your wish on Tanzaku paper, experience an old fashioned game, and participate in a workshop.
+You can also write your wish on Tanzaku paper, experience old fashioned games, and participate in workshops.

 Access：Get off the train at Kintetsu “Ujiyamada” station, and take a bus bound for Naiku.
 Get off the bus at “Jinguu-kaikanmae” and walk for 1 min.